Republic P-47 Thunderbolt: Allied

-In Soviet service
+Soviet

 In mid-1943, the Soviet high command showed an interest in the P-47B.
 Three P-47D-10-REs were ferried to the Soviet Air Forces (VVS) via Alaska in March 1944.
 Two of them were tested in April–May 1944.
 Test pilot Aleksey N. Grinchik noted the spacious cockpit with good ventilation and a good all-around view.
 He found it easy to fly and stable upon take-off and landing, but it showed excessive rolling stability and poor directional stability.
 Soviet engineers disassembled the third aircraft to examine its construction.
 They appreciated the high production standards and rational design well-suited to mass production, and the high reliability of the hard-hitting Browning machine guns.
 With its high service ceiling, the P-47 was superior to fighters operating on the Eastern front, yielding a higher speed above 30000 ft.
 The Yakovlev Yak-9, Lavochkin La-5FN, Messerschmitt Bf 109G, and Focke-Wulf Fw 190A outperformed the early model P-47 at low and medium altitude, where the P-47 had poor acceleration and performed aerobatics rather reluctantly.

 In mid-1944, 200 P-47D-22-REs and P-47D-27-REs were ferried to the USSR via Iraq and Iran.
 Many were sent to training units.
 Less than half reached operational units, and they were rarely used in combat.
 The fighters were assigned to high-altitude air defense over major cities in rear areas.

-Unlike their Western counterparts, the VVS made little use of the P-47 as a ground-attack aircraft, depending, instead, on their own Ilyushin Il-2.
-At the end of the war, Soviet units held 188 P-47s.
+Unlike their Western counterparts, the VVS made little use of the P-47 as a ground-attack aircraft, choosing to depend on their indigenously-build Ilyushin Il-2 instead.
+At the end of the conflict, Soviet units held 188 P-47s.

-In German service
+German

 The Luftwaffe operated at least one captured P-47.
 In poor weather on 7 November 1943, while flying a P-47D-2-RA on a bomber escort mission, 2nd Lt.
 William E. Roach of 358th Fighter Squadron, 355th Fighter Group made an emergency landing on a German airfield.
 Roach was imprisoned at Stalag Luft I. The Thunderbolt was given German markings.

-In Chinese service
+Chinese

-After World War II, the Chinese Nationalist Air Force received 102 P-47Ds used during the Chinese Civil War.
+After World War II, the Chinese Nationalist Air Force received 102 P-47Ds, which it used during the Chinese Civil War.
 The Chinese Communists captured five P-47Ds from the Chinese Nationalist forces.
 In 1948, the Chinese Nationalists employed 70 P-47Ds and 42 P-47Ns brought to Taiwan in 1952.
 P-47s were used extensively in aerial clashes over the Taiwan Strait between Nationalist and Communist aircraft.